Duration: 1 year full time or 2 years part time

 A global leader in Masters provision, Royal Holloway gives you the opportunity to take part in one of the most extensive programmes of research seminars and training programmes offered by any institution.
-During your time with us you will be under the careful supervision of our academic staff with access to not only the Royal Holloway library but also the word-class resources of: the Institute of Classical Studies, the Warburg Institute, the British Library, Senate House Library, and other specialised libraries in the School of Advanced Study.
-You will also benefit from access to the world renowned collections of the Museum of London and the British Museum.
+During your time with us you will be under the careful supervision of our academic staff with access to not only the Royal Holloway library but also the world-class resources of the Institute of Classical Studies, the Warburg Institute, the British Library, Senate House Library, and other specialised libraries in the School of Advanced Study.
+You will also benefit from access to the world-renowned collections of the Museum of London and the British Museum.

 You will attend a series of training seminars which will cover a range of materials and methods available to classical archaeologists.
 You will learn how to undertake independent research, and present your findings clearly and coherently.
-You will look at the subject-specific resources available at the Institute of Classical Studies and through the British Museum, covering antiquarian drawings, clay sculpture, coinage and archaeology, conservation, plaster casts, making stone sculpture, and pottery and culture.
-You will learn the practical importance of catalogues and write your own entries for discussion.
+You will look at the subject-specific resources available at the Institute of Classical Studies and through the British Museum.
+You will give a presentation about your dissertation topic at an intercollegiate dissertation symposium in the summer term.

 This module provides you with the opportunity to engage in an-depth study of the material remains of Pompeii and Herculaneum (and the villas at Stabiae, Oplontis and Boscoreale) and assess their special value – but also their limitations – as primary sources for archaeologists and cultural historians.
 You will analuse general issues of preservation, excavation, chronology, and presentation of the sites to the public as well as a range of topics relating to the specific types of evidence for which the Vesuvian sites are renowned.